James Acherman

 Born on August 21, 1938, to Francis and Catherine (McGuire) Acherman, he was raised in Calamine alongside his three brothers and extended McGuire family members, who affectionately called him "Jimmy" throughout his life.
 Jim graduated from Darlington High School in 1956 and served honorably in the United States Marine Corps from 1957 to 1959, stationed at Camp Pendleton, California.
 After a brief stint working at John Deere in Dubuque, Iowa, Jim pursued higher education at the University of Wisconsin-Platteville, earning a degree in education and later obtaining a master's degree from the University of South Dakota.

 In 1963, Jim began his teaching career at Belmont High School.
 He later taught for one year in Hartford, WI, before dedicating many years to teaching mathematics at Darlington High School from 1970 until his retirement in 2000.
-Outside of the classroom, Jim was a devoted coach for the cross country and track teams, was a food connoisseur and critic, was a prolific gardener; and actively volunteered with local organizations, including the Jaycees, Lafayette County Historical Society, the Wisconsin Towns Association, and St. Michael's Church in Calamine, often taking on leadership roles.
+Outside of the classroom, Jim was a devoted coach for the cross country and track teams, a food connoisseur and critic, a prolific gardener; and actively volunteered with local organizations, including the Jaycees, Lafayette County Historical Society, the Wisconsin Towns Association, and St. Michael's Church in Calamine, often taking on leadership roles.
 Notably, he served on the Willow Springs Township Board for 46 years, holding every position except for treasurer.

 Jim met his future wife, Shirley Ann Schilling, at a roller skating party, and they were married on August 4, 1962, at St. Michael's Church.
 They celebrated 54 wonderful years together and raised four daughters: Tammy Zeller (Jeff) of Zama, Japan; Theresa Mittmann (Lars) of Milwaukee; Jamie Hartwig (Heath) of Darlington; and Jessie Belanger (Dan) of Darlington.
 Jim and Shirley were blessed with nine grandchildren: Julie Owens (Austin), Emily Zeller, James Hartwig, Carson Hartwig, Catherine (Catie) Hartwig, Grady Hartwig, D.J.
 Belanger, Matthew Belanger, and Payton Belanger.